marcglasberg/SameAppDifferentTech/MobileAppReactNativeHooks/README.md

 The inject function can be found in the [inject.tsx](src/inject.tsx) file.
 This simple function stores the injected dependencies in global variables, enabling access from anywhere within the app.
+Note it's generally acceptable to use global singletons in code architecture, as long as they are constant and immutable.

 ```
 inject({